Ahmedalshahawyy/ecommerce-platform/README.md

 > Note: A pull request has been created to enable and verify Playwright artifact uploads in CI.

+> CI runs may be retried automatically on new commits to this branch; this update is trivial.

 ### Run All Tests in CI